sahilbadyal/sahilbadyal.github.io/index.md

 ---
 {% include JB/setup %}

-Hello peeps!
+Hello All!

-I am Sahil Badyal, a Computer Science undergraduate from [National Institute of Technology Hamirpur](http://www.nith.ac.in) in DevBhumi Himachal Pradesh.My home town is [Billawar](http://en.wikipedia.org/wiki/Billawar) in [Jammu and Kashmir](http://en.wikipedia.org/wiki/Jammu_and_Kashmir), where I have spent much of my childhood.
+I am Sahil Badyal, a software developer at [Drishti Soft.
+Solutions Pvt.
+Ltd.](https://www.ameyo.com) in Gurgaon.
+My home town is [Billawar](http://en.wikipedia.org/wiki/Billawar) in [Jammu and Kashmir](http://en.wikipedia.org/wiki/Jammu_and_Kashmir), where I have spent much of my childhood.

 This blog is my virtual window to the world.
 Hope you enjoy reading it as much as I enjoy writing it.
 Happy Reading :)